mcanlas/improv-living-guide/musical-improv.md

 ## Fear

 On my first day of musical improv class, the teacher asked us why we signed up.
 The number one response, maybe 80% of the people, was "fear".
-The rationale being, I'm intensely afraid of performing in public.
-If you can face your fear, what can't you do?
+A lot of people wanted to confront their fear in style!

 ## Musical background